 Visit CoinJar, or open the CoinJar Touch app, and enter your email and password to begin the sign in process.

 Resetting your CoinJar password

 If you no longer have access to your CoinJar's password, you can select 'Trouble signing in?' on the CoinJar sign in page to request a new password reset email.
-If you don't receiving these reset instructions in your inbox within a few minutes, please ensure they aren't being redirected to your email address's spam/junk folder.
+If you don't receive these reset instructions in your inbox within a few minutes, please ensure they aren't being redirected to your email address's spam/junk folder.

 Updating your CoinJar's email address